djangocon/2025.djangocon.us/src/_content/posts/guide-to-ametica.md

 Unlike many European cities, you're not likely to find public paid toilets.
 If you find yourself in need of a trip to the restroom while out in public, you have a few options:

-- Public parks typically have restrooms open to the public
+- Public parks often have free restroom facilities (though cleanliness and availability can vary).

-- Visit a retail establishment (grocery store, convenience store, coffee shop, etc.) and buy something
+- Retail businesses such as coffee shops, grocery stores, and convenience stores typically have restrooms — but you're generally expected to make a small purchase first.

-- Public libraries
+- Public libraries are an excellent option; they almost always have clean, free restrooms accessible during business hours.

 ## Flying Home

-When returning home, you'll want to plan on arriving at ORD airport two hours before your departure time.
-Odds are you will clear security with plenty of time to spare, but in the event of another CrowdStrike-class outage, it's better to have time on your side.
+For your return flight from Chicago O'Hare International Airport (ORD), plan to arrive at the airport at least two hours before your scheduled departure for international flights.
+Security lines often move quickly, but occasional disruptions can cause unexpected delays.
+Giving yourself extra time ensures a stress-free departure, especially during peak travel periods.